penguin86/selfhost-utils/README.md

 ## HEALTHCHECK
 A simple server health check.
+Allows to keep under control the machine vitals (cpu usage, raid status, thermals...) and alter the sysadmin in case of anomalies.

 Sends an email and/or executes a command in case of alarm (high temperature, RAID disk failed etc...).
 As an example, the command may be a ntfy call to obtain a notification on a mobile phone or desktop computer.
 Meant to be run with a cron (see healthcheck.cron.example).